 “Our goal is not to take away the jobs of human employees but to make them human again by freeing up more time for them to carry out tasks that demand some discretionary assessments.
 In fact, as per a Gartner report from 2021, 76% of government employees do not consider automation as a threat to their current job.”

 Many employees end up doing repetitive tasks in organizations that become monotonous.
 As per the same Gartner report, about 50% of employees believe that automation will remove repetitive low-value tasks.

 Legal challenges and data security risks

 The problem at hand was not insurmountable but significantly challenging enough for Simplifai, considering GDPR implications and other privacy and legal concerns.
 Through the collaboration with The National Archives of Norway, Simplifai started making a Digital Archiving Employee handle individual emails using Natural Language Processing for data interpretation.
-However, before the solution could be implemented, Simplifai needed to ensure that, as a SaaS company, they adhered to the regulatory framework of GDPR and the Working Environment Act.
+However, before the solution could be implemented, Simplifai needed to ensure that as a SaaS company, they adhere to the regulatory framework of GDPR and the Working Environment Act.

 Simplifai is currently working on this part of the process in The Norwegian Data Protection Authority’s regulatory sandbox.
 Based on this, a guide on the solution’s implementation procedure is expected to be ready before summer.

 Other potential areas for Simplifai Digital Employee in Norway Public Sector

 Although Simplifai’s technology is primarily adopted in private companies working in the BFSI industries, it also holds a huge scope in Public Sector as well.
 Recently, the Trondheim Municipality started implementing some aspects of Simplifai’s technology in their work operations.
 Other public organizations, both national and international, are also interested, including prominent authorities in several major European cities.